bagwanmisbah/DataSentience-AIML/src/Financial Analysis/Business Analytics/Company Valuation Regressor/README.md

-Company Profit Classifier
+Company Valuation Classifier

-This project is designed to classify companies into "High Profit" or "Low Profit" categories based on their financial and industry attributes.
-The dataset is derived from the Forbes Global 2000 Companies 2025, which includes leading companies worldwide across diverse industries.
+This project is designed to classify companies as Overvalued or Undervalued based on their financial fundamentals.
+The dataset is derived from the Forbes Global 2000 Companies 2025, which contains global leaders across industries with detailed financial attributes.
 [!ui](assets/image.png)
 🔍 Problem Statement

-The objective is to predict whether a company is highly profitable or not by leveraging its:
+The main objective is to predict whether a company is Overvalued or Undervalued by analyzing:

 Sales ($B)

 Assets ($B)

+Profits ($B)

+Industry

 Market Value ($B)

-Industry

-This is a binary classification problem where the target variable is the profitability status of a company.
+This is a binary classification problem, where the target label is company valuation status.

 🏗️ Approach
 Data Preprocessing (preprocess.py)

-Load and clean the dataset.
+Load the dataset and handle missing values.

-Encode categorical features like Industry.
+Encode categorical features such as Industry.

-Create the target column:
+Define the target column:

-Companies with profit above the median profit → High Profit

-Companies with profit below or equal to the median → Low Profit
+If Market Value / Sales > threshold → Overvalued

+Else → Undervalued
+(Here the threshold is chosen as the median of the Market Value/Sales ratio).

 Split the dataset into training and testing sets.

 Model Training (train.py)

-Train a Random Forest Classifier (chosen for its robustness with both categorical and numerical data).
+Train a Logistic Regression Classifier (chosen for interpretability and ease of use in financial analysis).

-Save the trained model to disk for reuse.
+Save the trained model to disk for predictions.

-Evaluate the model on test data with metrics like accuracy and classification report.
+Evaluate performance with accuracy, confusion matrix, and classification report.

 Prediction (predict.py)

 Load the trained model.

-Accept company financial data as input (sales, assets, market value, and industry).
+Accept input (sales, assets, profits, industry, and market value).

-Predict whether the company is High Profit or Low Profit.
+Output prediction: Overvalued or Undervalued.

+📊 Example Usage